zzaria/marmoui-edit/README.md

 # marmoui-edit
-Small edits I made to the MarmoUI Userscript
+Small edits I made to the marmoui-edit Userscript

 # Changes

-* Differentiation between public and release test scores
+* Some background colors were being overriden by default settings, fixed it by spamming !important
-* Yellow highlighting to denote submissions that pass public but not release tests
+* Reload FAST!!!!!!!!!!!!!!1111LIYHGKJSDHGFUAIWEYRFHGWOEIUYFG

 # Picture